sciarian/PubMedHitsScript/README.md

 About
 ------
-This script will search queries for the pub med data bases for a cell lines primary name and each one of its alias in combination with a list of search terms based on the Site Primary of the cell line.
+This script will search queries for the pub med data bases for a cell line's primary name and each one of its aliases in combination with a list of search terms based on the Site Primary of the cell line.

 Query Example